Maine Home Energy Loans & Financing: Complete Guide

 One important note before we start: the programs and rates described here are current as of the publication date.
 Program details, rates, and availability can change.
 Always verify current terms before making financial decisions, and ask your contractor about which options apply to your specific project.

-Before looking at financing, understand that rebates and tax credits reduce the amount you need to finance.
+Before looking at financing, understand that rebates reduce the amount you need to finance.
 These are not loans - they are reductions in your project cost.

 Efficiency Maine Rebates